John M Nelson Conservancy

 www.facebook.com/jmnconservancy

 We invite you to attend our monthly Board meetings on the second Saturday of each month at 8:00AM in the Conservancy building; 388 Smith Drive, Camp Nelson.
-The next meeting will be April 13.
+The next meeting will be January 11 th , 2025.
+The December 2024 meeting will not occur.

 Check-out the web page at;